asuthamm/bank-project/README.md

 ### Credits

-These lessons were written with ♥️ by [Yohan Lasorsa](https://twitter.com/sinedied)
+These lessons were written with :hearts: by [Yohan Lasorsa](https://twitter.com/sinedied)